matthewsac/ParkingCalcTests/README.md

 CURRENT STATE

--Framework functionally complete
+Framework functionally complete
--Framwork reads element definitions from XML file -Happy path tests are written in NUnit and read simple true/false assertions directly from the framework
+Framework reads element definitions from XML file Happy path tests are written in NUnit and read simple true/false assertions directly from the framework

 IN PROGRESS
--Richer assertions against a result object containing lots of metadata -Negative testing & error checking methods
+Richer assertions against a result object containing lots of metadata Negative testing & error checking methods
--Adding SpecFlow to the mix to demonstrate test definitions in Gherkin that plug directly into the framework
+Adding SpecFlow to the mix to demonstrate test definitions in Gherkin that plug directly into the framework